Guided Tour Takes Approximately 1 Hour, and Hop-On Hop-Off Pass Lasts 24 Hours

 Stops may change due to traffic, weather, maintenance, etc.

-You'll get views that aren't possible from the seats on an enclosed bus as you enjoy the open-air trolley.
-Be sure to bring your camera along in case you catch a glimpse of your favorite country music star heading to the recording studios along Music Row, and be ready to capture fantastic photos of the incredible Country Music Hall of Fame, which expands out across an entire city block!
+You'll get views that aren't possible from the seats on an enclosed bus as you enjoy the trolley ride, so be sure to bring your camera along in case you catch a glimpse of your favorite country music star heading to the recording studios along Music Row, and be ready to capture fantastic photos of the incredible Country Music Hall of Fame, which expands out across an entire city block!